sassoftware/sas_kernel/README.md

     If you installed as a superuser, your output should similar to this:
     ```
     Available kernels:
-      python3    /usr/lib/python3.5/site-packages/ipykernel/resources
+      python3    /opt/Anaconda3-2.5.0/lib/python3.5/site-packages/ipykernel/resources
       sas        /usr/local/share/jupyter/kernels/sas
     ```

-    If you installed as a regular user, your output should similar to this:
+    If you installed as a regular user (sas in this case), your output should similar to this:
     ```
     Available kernels:
-      python3    /usr/lib/python3.5/site-packages/ipykernel/resources
+      python3    /home/sas/anaconda3/lib/python3.5/site-packages/ipykernel/resources
       sas        /home/sas/.local/share/jupyter/kernels/sas
     ```
 1. Verify SAS Executable is correct
-    1. find the sascfg.py file -- it is currently located in the site-packages area of python install ` find / -name sascfg.py`
+    1. find the sascfg.py file -- it is currently located in the install location (see above) `[install location]/site-packages/saspy/sascfg.py`
+    This command will search the OS for the file location:
+    ` find / -name sascfg.py`
     1. edit the file with the correct path the SAS executable and include any options you wish it include in the SAS invocation.
-See examples in the file
+See examples in the [file](https://github.com/sassoftware/saspy/blob/master/saspy/sascfg.py)

 ### Install for Centos 6 (assuming SAS already installed)